How to get customer feedback?

 1. Negative feedback will help you determine flaws and show you areas for improvement.

 2. Negative voices make the positive ones wake up.
-When a bad review published, you can be sure that the ambassadors of your brand/product will speak their minds.
+When a bad review is published, you can be sure that the ambassadors of your brand/product will speak their minds.
 It’s exactly the motivation they need.

 You don’t respond to opinions